 If you have attended one of my new Mental Management of Emergencies programs you have learned how stress is a game-changer when it comes to firefighter situational awareness and decision making quality.
 Most basic training programs focus on developing cognitive knowledge and physical skills.
-Far less address the impact of stress on situational awareness and decision making and the seemingly irrational (some might even term it bazaar) behaviors manifested under stress.
+Far less address the impact of stress on situational awareness and decision making and the seemingly irrational (some might even term it bizarre) behaviors manifested under stress.

 If you’re an avid viewer of the seemingly never ending supply of well-hyped ‘raw video’ from emergency scenes pervasive on the Internet, you’ve seen many examples of the irrational behavior of first responders.
 In this article, I’m going to address a behavior manifested, in part, by stress and it can have catastrophic consequences.